mohdrahman32/Enviro-Health-Tests-Website/README.md

 ## 🎯 Internship Context

-This project was developed as part of my internship under **WebDev Nova Squad**.
+This project was developed as part of my internship under **WebDev Noah Squad**.

 * 📋 Assigned as a real-world task
 * 👨‍💻 Built independently following provided documentation